jefjesuswt/project-karin/packages/platform-h3/README.md

 # @project-karin/platform-h3

-H3 HTTP adapter for Karin-JS, optimized for maximum performance on Bun.
+H3 HTTP adapter for Karin, optimized for maximum performance on Bun.

 ## Installation